jdlib/JDBX/UserGuide.md

 Statements are used to execute SQL commands.
 JDBX provides three alternative statement classes to replace the corresponding JDBC classes.
-(Implementation-wise the JDBX statements wrap their JDBC counterpart):
+Implementation-wise the JDBX statements wrap their JDBC counterpart:

 JDBC|JDBX|Used to
 ----|----|-------